ThompsonBethany01/Best-Practice/README.md

 # Project Title
 ## About the Project
 ### Goals
 What is the purpose of the project?
+This project is guidance for users creating an informative readme file for any project.
+This can be used directly or as inspiraation.
+Tailor it to the needs of the project.
+Sections can be added or removed.

 ### Background
 Domain knowledge relevant to project.
 According to [WiseGeek.com](https://www.wisegeek.com/what-is-a-readme-file.htm),